-Coriander is classified as a medicinal and spice plant and belongs to the umbelliferous plants.
+Coriander is classified as a medicinal spice plant and belongs to the family of the umbelliferous plants.
 It is also known as cilantro, Asian/Arabic parsley or vertiginous herb.
 Coriander is familiar to many as part of the herbal world.
 The fresh branches develop a fragrance reminiscent of lemon grass and musk.
 They are often used to season, refine or garnish hot and cold dishes.
 But the small, hard and spherical seeds are also often used as a spice.
 They contain up to two thirds of the valuable essential oils contained in the plant and can be used in many different ways.
 The extraordinary and intensive aroma is also very popular in the production of gin.

 Lemonzest – The Citrus note

 The evergreen lemon trees produce oblong oval fruits with yellow or green-yellow peel.
 The juicy, acidic flesh contains around 3.5 to 8 % citric acid and plenty of vitamin C. Lemon slices are often used as a garnish for cocktails.
 Numerous oil glands are in the peel, giving it an aromatic fragrance.
 Thus the essential oils also give THE DUKE Gin a fresh fruity note.
 The lemons we use are peeled by hand by our distillers before the peel is macerated.